Only exceptional user experiences are good enough

 Two systems that often cause confusion —and are frankly also described differently depending on which vendor you talk to — are Digital Asset Management Systems and Brand Portals.

-Why is that?
 It’s because oftentimes one cannot live without the other.
 Consequently, vendors who focus on Brand Portals also offer DAM components and vendors who focus on Digital Asset Management Solutions also offer light-weight Brand Portal functionality.

 Let’s take a closer look at the attributes of the different components at play.